Spanish Armada: Elizabethan period

-The Marquis of Santa Cruz originally drew up plans in 1586 to transport an invading army from Spain.
-The requirements proved to be astronomical; 556 ships of all sizes, an army of 94,222 men and victuals for this force for eight months.
-The cost was more than one and a half billion maravedis, clearly beyond even Spain's resources.
-Philip then substituted a more realistic plan, for a fleet to sail from Spain and escort Parma's army from the Low Countries as the actual invasion force.
+The Marquis of Santa Cruz had originally drawn up plans in 1586 to invade England with an army from Spain.
+The requirements proved to be astronomical: 94,222 men, and 556 ships of all sizes to carry them and victuals for eight months.
+The cost would be more than 1.5 billion maravedis, clearly beyond even Spain's resources.
+Philip then formed a more realistic plan: a fleet sailing from Spain would transport Parma's army from the Low Countries to England.